mc2-project/secure-xgboost/doc/tutorials/outsourced.rst

 2. **Send encrypted data to the server**

    We assume that there will be a mechanism to transfer the encrypted data to the server.
-For the purposes of this demo, the user can try, for example, ``scp`` to simulate this transfer.
+For the purposes of this demo, the user can try, for example, ``scp`` to perform this transfer.

    If simulating a client/server setup locally, think of the ``demo/python/remote-control/data/`` directory as external storage mounted to both the client and server machines.